Leganeski/PJ2ARC/README.md

 ### Enabled by default
 #### Ollo density patch
 Each body in the Ollo system has an explanation describing how its mass is the product of its density and its volume, whis fails to consider the increased density of kerbal-scale objects.
 The volumes are correct, so the masses must be increased by a factor 10 to make the densities more realistic.
-The relative masses and SOIs remain unchanged, while orbital periods are decreased by sqrt(10).
+The relative masses and SOIs remain unchanged, while the orbital periods of the moons are decreased by sqrt(10).

+Hadfield, made by the same contributor, also has its mass increased by 10 for the same reason.

 #### Asteroid density patch
 Miscellaneous changes to densities of very small moons.